dkwzjw/yaycoin/README.md

 What is yaycoin?
 ----------------

-yaycoin is a lite version of Bitcoin using SHA-1 algorithm.
+yaycoin is a lite version of Bitcoin using SHA-1 as a proof-of-work algorithm.
- - 1 minute block targets
+ - 30 seconds block targets
- - 1 coin + diff bonus per block
+ - about difficulty x 100 coins per block
  - every blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of